 An interview with an infectious disease specialist on responsible riding

-We recently interviewed Dr. Karen Treakle, the infectious disease specialist at Polyclinic, about what precautions cyclists should take when riding outdoors during the time of social distancing in order to stay safe.
+We recently interviewed Dr. Amy Treakle, the infectious disease specialist at Polyclinic, about what precautions cyclists should take when riding outdoors during the time of social distancing in order to stay safe.
 Read on to learn what she has to say.

 What precautions should cyclists take when riding outdoors?

 "Riding outdoors on your own bicycle should pose minimal risk for acquisition of COVID-19.
 Of course, you should follow the advisory to keep a six-foot distance to avoid respiratory droplets that can transmit COVID-19, but that distance should be easy for cyclists.